Past as Prologue: Santa Fe Dean Sarah Davis Launches Student Initiatives to Mark Campus's 60th Anniversary

 As Santa Fe Johnnies are busy building the campus’s future, a new art and history exhibition in a construction-free section of the Pritzker Student Center sheds light on the past.
 Western Bound: 60 Years of Great Books in the High Desert showcases building plans, newspaper clippings, student publications, and other items from campus archives.
 It also features testimonials on campus customs and traditions, some of which began in Annapolis and others unique to Santa Fe.

 Veronica (Chuck) Tucker, who serves as both campus art gallery coordinator and assistant to the dean’s office, curated the exhibition alongside student gallery assistant Ana Jaime (SF25).
-Tucker was surprised to discover just how involved students were in creating events, publications, and other aspects of campus culture in earlier eras.
+Tucker was surprised to discover just how involved students have been in creating publications and other aspects of campus culture.
 It’s the kind of vested energy the Dean’s Office would love to cultivate.
 “The idea was to capture the zeitgeist of the Santa Fe campus, and how it was sort of radical to have a college in the middle of the desert when they’d had this college in Maryland for 200-something years,” Tucker says.
 “Part of my hope with this exhibition is to elevate a [student] life outside of the Program.”

 One of Davis’s favorite parts of Western Bound is a promotional recording made by radio host Myles Jackson in 1967 that opens with a student singing the beginning of Plato’s Meno.
 “He does it in English, and then the guy asks if he can do it in Greek, so he sings it in Greek,” she says.
 Jackson also chatted with students in the campus coffee shop, who told him that when they first arrived, they were so immersed in conversation that they didn’t sleep for a few days.